JesseAldridge/simplejump/README.md

     . ~/simplejump/rebind_cd.sh

-Now after you cd to a directory you can jump back to it with `z <partial name>`.
+Now, after you cd to a directory you can jump back to it with `z <partial name>`.

 Example: